palomacasabona/palomacasabona/README.md

 - 👋 Hi, I’m @palomacasabona
 - 👀 I’m interested in Node.js, backend, mostly.
-- 🌱 I’m currently learning Javascript, PHP
+- 🌱 I’m currently learning Javascript, and Laravel
 - 💞️ I’m looking to collaborate on any frontend project in JS
 - 📫 How to reach me ... hit me here in tghisn platform.